pingcap/docs-dm/en/manually-upgrade-dm-1.0-to-2.0.md

 3. Update the v1.0.x data migration task configuration file to start a new v2.0.x data migration task.

-    - If the data migration task configuration file of v1.0.x is `task_v1.yaml`, copy it as `task_v2.yaml`.
+    - If the data migration task configuration file of v1.0.x is `task_v1.yaml`, copy it and rename it to `task_v2.yaml`.
     - Make the following changes to `task_v2.yaml`:
-        - Modify `name` to a non-existent name, such as `task_v2`.
+        - Modify `name` to a new name, such as `task_v2`.
         - Change `task-mode` to `incremental`.
-        - Set the starting point of incremental migration for each source according to the global checkpoint information obtained in step 2.
+        - Set the starting point of incremental replication for each source according to the global checkpoint information obtained in step 2.
 For example:

             ```yaml
             mysql-instances: